fancompute/workshop-invdesign/README.md

 ## Using the materials

 The materials in this repository are organized into [Jupyter](https://jupyter.org/) notebooks.
 You can interact with them through the `jupyter lab` interface, which is a web-based user interface that runs from your local computing environment.

+## References

+For more information and further reading on the concepts covered in this workshop, see our group's papers.

+ - T. W. Hughes, I. A. D. Williamson, M. Minkov, and S. Fan, "Forward-mode Differentiation of Maxwell’s Equations," ACS Photonics, Oct.
+2019. [doi:10.1021/acsphotonics.9b01238](https://doi.org/10.1021/acsphotonics.9b01238)

+ - T. W. Hughes*, M. Minkov*, I. A. D. Williamson, and S. Fan, "Adjoint Method and Inverse Design for Nonlinear Nanophotonic Devices," ACS Photonics, Dec.
+2018. [doi:10.1021/acsphotonics.8b01522](https://doi.org/10.1021/acsphotonics.8b01522)